 • ‘Does the math’ for the client at more stages.

-• Establishes monies owed (instead of a percentage) at each process step.
+• Clearly shows money owed at each step.

 • More clearly states when each payment is due. in. my. office.